Following Franz Kafka in Prague: the places he lived and worked

 3. If you are searching for a place to stay in Prague, I recommend the Seven Wishes Aparthotel.

-4. It’s, of course, possible to have an organized Franz Kafka Tour around Prague.
+4. It’s, of course, possible to organize a Franz Kafka Tour around Prague.
 It lasts two hours, and you can book the tour here.

 Franz Kafka museum Prague

 Even if you are not a big fan of Franz Kafka, you should visit some of the places mentioned above.
 It’s not only because of Kafka’s influence on world literature; it’s also because you will see Prague through a different prism.
-The prolific writer is present everywhere in the city, and I firmly believe that his personality has also affected the vibe of Prague.
+The prolific writer is everywhere in the city, and I firmly believe his personality has also shaped Prague’s vibe.
 Furthermore, some of the locations are also off the beaten path, so you will have the opportunity to see some of the less-visited areas of Prague.

 I tried to add every address in this guide about Franz Kafka in Prague.
 However, I’m not a local, and I might have missed a few (hopefully not).
 Feel free to contribute in the comments below any addresses that will make this literary guide even more thorough.

-More articles: The best travel books, Emil Nolde, “Faith” exhibition, Polaroids by Linda McCartney, Berlinale guide
+More articles: The best travel books, Emil Nolde, “Faith” exhibition, Istanbul Biennial, Berlinale guide

 More about Prague: Prague stories & musings, Things to do in Prague